 The access decisions should be permission-based instead of exclusion-based.
-This implies that, access, by default, is denied and the conditions, identified by the protection scheme, grants access to permission.
+This implies that access, by default, is denied and the conditions, identified by the protection scheme, grants access to permission.

 Stick to the principle of least privilege:

-Every process should entail with the least set of privileges needed to finish the job.
+Every process should entail the least set of privileges needed to finish the job.
 Any elevated permission must only be accessed for the minimal amount of time needed to finish the privileged task.
 This can thwart any chances an attacker has to implement arbitrary code with elevated privileges.

 Clean up data sent to other systems:

 Clean up and sanitize all data that is passed to complex systems including commercial off-the-shelf (COTS) components, relational databases and command shells.
-Attackers can invoke functionalities left unused of in these components via the use of command, SQL or several other injection attacks.
+Attackers can invoke functionalities left unused in these components via the use of the command, SQL or several other injection attacks.
 And we know quite well that this isn’t essentially an input validation issue as the complex subsystem that is being invoked has no understanding of the context in which a specific call is made.
 As the calling process has a fair understanding of the context, it can sanitize and clean up the data before the subsystem is invoked by it.

 Practice deep level defence: